mmurphy384/b9labs-splitter/readme.md

 #Mike Murphy's Splitter Contract.

-At this point, the contract is all hard-coded and it only writes out to the console.log()
+At this point, the contract is getting to a decent proto-type state

 To Do List:
 1) Get the constructor to set Bob and Carol's addresses to account[1] and account[2]
-2) Create a test to test the constructor settings (Bob, Carol's address)
+   --- PENDING
-3) Create a test to get the balance for Alice, Bob and Carol.
+2) Create a test to add 2 accounts and confirm they were added.
+   --- DONE
-3) Get the split() so that it can use the state variables for Bob and Carol's address.
+3) Get the split() so that it can dynamically figure out who to send the ether to.
+   --- DONE
 4) Create a test to exercise the split.
+   --- Having problems with this particular test.